stevengj/ColorVectorSpace.jl/README.md

 (`OpaqueColor{T,1}`), `TransparentRGB`, and `TransparentGray` objects.
 (See definitions for the latter inside of `ColorTypes`).

-However, there are some additional operations.
+However, there are some additional operations that you may need to distinguish carefully.

 ### Multiplication